-5.47 CPRE, the Campaign to Protect Rural England has, using data based on satellite maps from 2016, provided interactive maps which allow us to see that Winchfield, right in the centre of Hart, is largely a dark area until you move to the north west of the Parish where the station, the M3 and our more urban neighbours increase the levels of light pollution.
-On this map the colours of blue show the darkest skies.
+5.47 CPRE, the Campaign to Protect

+Rural England has, using data based

+on satellite maps from 2016, provided

+interactive maps which allow us to see that

+Winchfield, right in the centre of Hart, is

+largely a dark area until you move to the

+north west of the Parish where the station,

+the M3 and our more urban neighbours

+increase the levels of light pollution.

-There is increasing awareness of the impact that light pollution can have on wildlife, by interrupting natural rhythms including migration, reproduction and feeding patterns.
+5.48 There is increasing awareness of the impact that light pollution can have on wildlife, by interrupting natural rhythms including migration, reproduction and feeding patterns.
 Not only is light shining upwards where it isn't needed and affecting the behaviour of wildlife it is wasting energy and money; lights can account for between 15-30% of a council's carbon emissions.